 &state=...&code_challenge=...&code_challenge_method=S256That claims parameter, once URL-decoded, is a standard OpenID Connect claims request:

 {"access_token":{"acrs":{"essential":true,"value":"c1"}}}In plain English: "I need an access token that has acrs equal to c1, and this is essential."
 Entra looks up the Conditional Access policy bound to c1, decides what the user needs to satisfy, and prompts them.
-If the policy requires FIDO2, the user sees a security-key prompt even if they signed in earlier with a password.
-Once satisfied, Entra issues a fresh authorisation code, the client exchanges it at the token endpoint, and the new access token contains acrs: ["c1"].
+Once complete, Entra issues a fresh authorisation code, the client exchanges it at the token endpoint, and the new access token contains acrs: ["c1"].
 The client calls the API with that token.
 The API checks that acrs contains c1 and serves the request.

 A note on API-to-UI communication